Full disclosure: I’m 28 at the time of writing this, and I’ve already backpacked around the world twice and done two tours of the USA.

-It’s amazing how much you can learn just by being in a new place with new people who have a new way of doing things.
-It goes without saying that it can shape you into a completely different person than who you were before – and it’s unbelievably awe-inspiring.
+It’s amazing how much you can learn just by being in a place for the first time with new people who have a varied way of doing things.
+This can ultimately shape you into a completely different person than who you were before – and in the very best way.

 One of the huge benefits of travelling is its ability to improve your fitness level.

-I mean, rushing through the airport to make your flight connection that departs 20 minutes and hiking up mountains will give you one heck of a physical makeover – am I right?
+I mean, rushing through the airport to make your flight connection that departs 20 minutes and hiking up mountains tends to give you one heck of a physical makeover, right?

 Personally, I was struggling a lot with my physical health before my last travel trip and kept getting ill on a frequent basis.
 Then I went exploring.

-I ended up losing weight and toning up from all the walking I did, my skin started to glow from all the fresh air I was getting on a daily basis, I slept like a baby and I stopped getting ill.
+I ended up losing weight and toning up from all the walking I did, my skin started to glow from all the fresh air I was getting, I slept like a baby and I stopped getting ill.
 Problem solved.

-Having said that, travel also has a profound effect on your mental health too.
+In addition to your physical health, travel also has a profound effect on your mental health.

 I mean, how on earth can your mood be anything but sky high when you’re getting to see and do some remarkable things every day?
-It’s almost impossible.
+It’s practically impossible.